| Survey

 along the coastline from Bantry Bay to Cork Harbour, increasing

 the number of sites to 144.
+Sites

 were accurately relocated from year to year using maps, photographs